cybruGhost/cube/README.md

   </a>
 </p>

-Your contributions help with:
+Your contributions help support:

-- 🚀 Server maintenance
+- 🚀 Infrastructure and hosting
 - 🎨 UI/UX improvements
-- 📺 New feature development
+- ✨ New features
-- 🔧 Bug fixes and updates
+- 🛠️ Maintenance and bug fixes

 ---

-## 🐛 Found an Issue?
+## 🐛 Feedback & Issues

-We're constantly improving!
-If you encounter any problems or have suggestions:
+Found a bug or have an idea for improvement?

-1. Check if it's already reported in [**Issues**](https://github.com/cybruGhost/cube/issues)
+1. Check the existing **Issues**.
-2. If not, [**open a new issue**](https://github.com/cybruGhost/cube/issues/new) with details
+2. Open a new issue if your report hasn't been submitted.
-3. Include device model, Android version, and steps to reproduce
+3. Include your device model, OS version, and reproduction steps whenever possible.

 ---